Last updated: 11 March 2017.

 To be honest, I’m not a huge ruins person, so while I could trawl through archeological websites to find out what the buildings in Tulum were used for, I won’t, because I’m hoping you’re as uncultured as I am.

-In all seriousness, the ruins are a mix of palaces, temples, and pyramids, and Tulum is unique because its the only Mayan site where no signs of human sacrifices were found.
+The ruins here are a mix of palaces, temples, and pyramids, and Tulum is unique because its the only Mayan site where no signs of human sacrifices were found.

-I was more excited by their picturesque location.
+I was most excited by their picturesque location.

 And when I saw this beach (can you spot the iguana in the photo above?), I squealed.